 You can install it flush against the wall in back.
 Leave $\frac{1}{2}$ inch (1.3 cm) clearance against cabinets on each side for ease of installation.
 Do you want it in a corner?
-Leave some room on the wall side of you want the doors to open wider.
+Leave room between a wall and the right side to allow clearance when the refrigerator door is opened.
+In a left hand corner, an inch (2.5 cm) should be enough to clear the ice and water dispenser.

-Planning to add the automatic ice maker?
+You have an automatic ice maker.
 Will the refrigerator be near a cold water pipe?
 Some people run the water line through the floor to the basement.
-Others run it behind the cabinets to the pipes under the sink
+Others run it behind the cabinets to the pipes under the sink.